Verbena hybrids ‘Homestead Purple’

 Annuals, Evergreen, Ground covers, Perennials

 Discovered in an Atlanta, Georgia, garden, this is an heirloom hybrid between Verbena canadensis and an unknown species.
-Grows 1 to 2 ft. high, 2 to 3 ft. wide, with dark green leaves and deep purple flowers.
+Grows 1–2 ft. tall and 2–3 ft. wide, with dark green leaves and deep purple flowers.
 Resistant to mildew.
 Often treated an annual in all zones.

 Native from Arizona to Baja California and Northern Mexico.
 Slow grower to 10–25 ft. tall and ne...